reactjs/react.dev/content/docs/reference-react-dom-server.md

   // This is to wait for all Suspense boundaries to be ready.
 You can uncomment
   // this line if you want to buffer the entire HTML instead of streaming it.
-  // You can use this for crawlers (SEO) or static generation:
+  // You can use this for crawlers or static generation:

   // await stream.allReady;